vtfk/Logger/README.md

 ```

 - Check PSModule path in system environment variables
+- Check if you already have a folder in the PSModule path called "Logger" - if not create it
-- Copy the src folder into the PSModule path directory
+- Copy the contents of the src folder into Logger directory

 You should now be able to use
 ```powershell